 Kendra Stea earned her master’s degree in counseling and worked in social services before joining CPI as a Global Professional Instructor back in 2001.
-Today Kendra works with organizations at a national level to shape their workplace violence prevention policies and procedures.
+In 2015, Kendra works with organizations at a national level to shape their workplace violence prevention policies and procedures.
 That work is right in line with the organization we focus on during this interview, the Restraint Reduction NetworkTM

 .
 The Restraint Reduction NetworkTM

 first came into being in the UK back in 2014.
 Its stated purpose is to bring together organizations who share a common commitment to improve outcomes for people who may be subjected to coercive or restrictive practices.

 Here are a few of the highlights from my conversation with Kendra.

 On the concept and formation of the Restraint Reduction NetworkTM

 CPI has long been invested in assisting organizations to become restraint-free environments.
 So my colleagues in the UK got together and said, "Somebody needs to launch this network."
 But it was important to CPI that it's not a CPI thing because we're not the only one that's invested in creating restraint-free environments.
 So we agreed to kind of launch it, or host it, create the webpage for it, the landing page, and the membership part of the network.
 And then we started to drum up interest by talking about it with our customers, enlisting support from experts in the UK on restraint reduction, and they launched that then at a conference that they had last summer.
 It was really widely received, so why not expand that to the North American branch of our business?